 Understand how bypass attempts work

-Common bypass techniques include paraphrasing, adding errors, using AI humanizers, and mixing AI and human writing.
-These can lower scores but rarely eliminate them entirely.
+Common bypass techniques include paraphrasing to introduce word choice variation, adding deliberate grammar errors to mimic human writing patterns, using purpose-built AI humaniser tools that automate the rewrite process, and mixing AI and human writing sections to dilute the AI statistical signature in the aggregate analysis.
+These techniques can lower scores but rarely eliminate them entirely.

 Understand the limitations of both